import requests

 joined = gpd.sjoin(sales2022, tracts, predicate="within", how="left",)

-joined = gpd.sjoin(joined.drop('index_right', axis=1), neighbor, predicate = "within", how = "left")
+joined = gpd.sjoin(joined.drop('index_right', axis=1), neighbor, predicate = "within", how = "left")2.4 Train a Random Forest on the sales data

 In this step, you should follow the steps outlined in lecture to preprocess and train your model.
 We’ll extend our analysis to do a hyperparameter grid search to find the best model configuration.
 As you train your model, follow the following steps: